cs-329-project/Austin-bike-project/FINAL PROJECT FILES/README.md

 ## Data files in the data folder

+Austin_B-Cycle_Trips.zip - This .csv is the raw B-Cycle dataset, and it is used in Membership Breakdown.ipynb to provide a detailed look into B-Cycle's annual performance.

 bike_use.csv - Used in Membership Ride Duration with Weather.ipynb to load in specific B-Cycle data with the Checkout Date column reformatted into a DateTime type.

 austin_weather.csv - Used in Membership Ride Duration with Weather.ipynb to load in Austin weather data that is then feature engineered in the notebook.